wp-plugins/gotmls/readme.txt

 = 1.2.04.08 =
 * Fixed option to exclude directories so that the scan would not get stuck if omitted.
 * Added support for winblows servers using BACKSLASH directory structures.

-= 1.2.04.04 =
 * Added option to exclude directories.
 * Changed definition updates to write to the DB instead of a file.
 * Added better messages about available updates.
-* Added more FAQs to the readme.

 = 1.2.03.28 =
-* Fixed registration form.

-= 1.2.03.27 =
-* Fixed some of the links on the settings page.
+* Fixed registration form and some of the links on the settings page.

 = 1.2.03.23 =
 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.15.25 =
+Moved the quarantine files into the database and deleted the old directory in uploads, fixed some minor HTML formatting issues, and added a warning if base64_decode is disabled.

 = 4.15.24 =
 Hardened against injected HTML content and fixed debug option to exclude individual definitions.